 To be eligible for an award, student councils must enter projects into the National Student Project Database.
 Additionally, councils completing a full application must upload a letter of recommendation from their principal.

-The deadline for the National Council of Excellence Awards program was February 15, 2018.
+The deadline for the National Council of Excellence Awards program is February 18, 2020.